fabcor-maxiv/mxcube-code-camp-2024-05-30/README.md

     * Do you have your own custom conda, PyPI, npm repositories?

   * Do you use Kubernetes, Ansible, or anything like that for deployment?
+  * Dan: What if we could "tag team" our bugs ?
+For anyone interested we could pick a day and an issue, setup a team meeting (on whereby for example), share screens and debud together!
+Anyone interested?
+I'd love to help if I can :) ?